uchicago-cs/chiwebsite/chitcp/assignment2.rst

 The handling of both cases is the same: if you receive a packet that cannot be immediately acknowledged (because there are gaps in the sequence), you must buffer those packets until the sequence is complete.
 Whenever a gap is filled, you must send a cumulative ACK of the last byte of contiguous data.

-To implement this part, you are allowed to add additional fields to the ``tcp_data_t`` struct.
+We suggest you follow this approach:

+- Since the circular buffer will not allow you to write data in arbitrary locations (and only after the last byte of data in the buffer), you should store any out-of-order segments in a new list in the ``tcp_data_t`` struct.
+This list should be sorted by increasing sequence number.
+- Whenever a new segment arrives, check the head of the out-of-order list to see whether there are any contiguous segments.
+For example, if you receive a segment with bytes 100-199, and the head of the list contains a segment with bytes 200-299, that means the segment in the out-of-order list can now be processed.
+- When this happens, we suggest that you simply remove the packet from the out-of-order list and add it to the pending packets queue.
+This will result in a ``PACKET_ARRIVAL`` event and the out-of-order segment will be processed as usual by your packet arrival handler.